Saleh, Sirianni test positive for COVID-19, Stefanski back

 –

-AP Pro Football Writers Rob Maaddi and Teresa M. Walker and Sports Writers Will Graves, John Wawrow, Kristie Rieken and Tom Withers contributed.
+AP Pro Football Writer Rob Maaddi and Sports Writers Will Graves, John Wawrow and Tom Withers contributed.

 –